Yangxinyee/Facial-Recognition-and-Expression-Analysis-in-Real-Time-Environments/README.md

-# Real-time Face Monitoring and Expression Recognition System Based On CNN
+# Facial Recognition and Behavioral Analysis in Real-Time Environments

 Model Files can be donwloaded from BaiduNetDisk：